A Risk Quantification Process

 - the degree of probable success in penetrating a specific countermeasure; and

-The bottom line is the need to understand the potential impact of the higher-likelihood risk events in financial and other relevant terms.
+The bottom line is the need to understand the potential impact of higher-likelihood risk events in financial and other relevant terms.

-You can download a PDF version of the knowledge provided on this page below.
+You can download a PDF of this resource below.